bruno-barros/w.eloquent/README.md

 ### Documentation soon.

 ### Goals
-Run `composer install` and have a system in place.
-With:
+Run `composer install` and have a system in place with:
 	- Wordpress as front and back-end
-	- Laravel as API and front-and if necessary
+	- Laravel as API and front-and (if necessary)
+	- Install Wordpress and plugins via composer
 	- Access to Laravel API, including Facades, inside Wordpress
 	- Access Wordpress API inside Laravel